anshulsamar/anshulsamar.github.io/_texts/recipe.md

 Ingredients:
 1/2 spoon* of dhania powder.
-Couple pieces of this thing
+Couple pieces of this thing.
 Two nice pinches of haldi.
 Not little, should be nice pinches.
-Little powdered clove.
+Ask neighborhood aunty for some kadi patta, woh likely kanjoos hai toh bahut kam deygi, jitney deygi utney daldena.
+Crush and add.
-Enough ghee (this is must).
+Enough ghee, ghee is must
-Special masala (I have packed this for you already).
-Use only thoda
-1 spoon* salt, although probably more than this.
-But also not too much because if you add more than this, then it will become salty.
-(Thank you Richa for this tip).
+1 spoon* salt, although probably more than this (Thank you Richa for this tip).
-Same amount of lal mirchi as you used for the other recipe
+Same amount of lal mirchi as you used for the other recipe.

-Do this in the same way as normal tadka, except very important that nothing burns and food comes out tasty.
+Do this in the same way as normal tadka, except very important nothing burns and food comes out tasty.
 Make it properly.

 Enjoy.